kdougan/blog/_posts/2021-09-08-my-visual-studio-code-python-setup.md

 $ mkdir my-python-project && cd my-python-project
 ```

 Next, we need to create a virtual environment.
-I like to manually create both the virtual environment folder as well as the requirements file Pipenv.
+I like to manually create both the virtual environment folder as well as the requirements file for Pipenv.

 ```bash
 $ mkdir .venv